mbellehumeur/OHIF-FHIR/README.md

 ## SMART Imaging Access

 This is a client for the SMART Imaging project.
-It allows the OHIF study list to use a FHIR server as a datasource.
+It allows the OHIF study list to use a FHIR server that has an 'ImagingStudy' endpoint as a datasource.

 The SMART Imaging project aims to provide a unified solution for accessing imaging studies alongside clinical data using a single authorization flow.
 This enables patients to have better access to their data, facilitates second opinions, streamlines data donations for research, and supports providers in their analysis with preferred tools and specialty-specific viewers